ssadedin/groovy-ngs-utils/userguide/chapter-4-alignment-files/opening-and-reading-alignment-files.md

 class.
 This class *only* works with indexed BAM, CRAM or SAM files.
 It provides a wealth of functions that allow highly efficient, streamlined access to reads within these formats.

-To creater a `SAM` object, just use the constructor:
+To create a `SAM` object, just use the constructor:

 ```groovy
 bam = new SAM("test.bam")